• Skip to primary navigation

 Is Watercolor Paint Washable?

 Yes, watercolor paints are washable.
-Due to the water-soluble nature, most watercolor paints can be washed out of clothing easily.
+Due to its water-soluble nature, most watercolor paints can be washed out of clothing easily.

 Spray Paint